Mike Gordon President of Business Operations

 Whitneigh Kinne Social Media Coordinator

-Whitneigh Kinne is heading into her second season with the Wolves as social media coordinator.
+Whitneigh Kinne is heading into her third season with the Wolves as social media coordinator.

 A graduate of the University of Maine, Kinne came to Chicago after serving as the digital marketing and media relations coordinator for the Portland Pirates (AHL).
 Kinne also spent time with Portland during the 2012-13 campaign as a communications intern.